superfly/docs/machines/run.html.md

 The [`fly machine run` command](/docs/flyctl/machine-run/) is a tool to configure, build, and run a new Machine in a single guided interaction.

+Use `fly machine run` to include Machines built from more than one single Docker image in a Fly App, or to run a one-off or temporary Machine.

 Fly Launch features like `fly deploy`, `fly status`, and `fly scale` will ignore Machines created with `fly machine run`, unless you [add metadata to indicate otherwise](/docs/machines/run#add-metadata-to-the-machine).

 Here's what `fly machine run` does for you: